 Radiation risks in perspective.

-Patients sometimes ask if diagnostic imaging is safe.
-ARA Diagnostic Imaging wants you to be informed about the risks of exposure, the steps our practice takes to ensure these risks are limited, the many types of imaging that do not use radiation, what you can do to help, and where you can go for further information.
+ARA wants you to be informed about the steps our practice takes to ensure these risks are limited, the many types of imaging that do/do not not use radiation, the risks of exposure, what you can do to help, and where you can go for further information.

 Listed below are some common types of imaging, the radiation risk associated with each, and an example of comparable risk.
 Each exam within a modality will vary in its radiation dose based on the body area examined, such as chest, abdomen, or extremity.